vitorestevam/GML-Behavior-Tree/nodes.md

 | Succeeder        | Process the child and always return Success|
 | Inverter         | Process the child and invert the received Status|

+### Leafs

+A leaf node is a node that will process the behavior.
+This need to return one of the BTStates enum.

+You can see details about how to create behaviors in [example.md](./example.md)

+### Root

+The Root node is a custom node that will start our tree.
+Is responsible by startup the tree, init our Blackboard and some other configs.

 ## References

 - https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php